Introducing a Static Site Blog with Pelican

 ARTICLE_PATHS = ['published', 'drafts']

 For now, I am actually using a built in feature of Pelican.
-If you add a Status: drafts
+If I add a Status: drafts

-line to the top of your article file it won’t publish it but it will include it in a /drafts folder so you can share links for review, etc. Note Status: hidden
+line to the top of an article file it won’t publish it but it will include it in a /drafts folder so I can share links for review, etc. Note Status: hidden

 will publish it to the site but will not add any links to it from the rest of the site.
 Adding Status: published